Finite Riesz products and Ornstein non-inequalities on quantum tori: Introduction

 In this article, we define and construct finite Riesz products on the non-commutative torus that violate a non-commutative analogue of (\ref{Ornstein}) (see Theorem \ref{main}).
 Furthermore, we stress that our results generalise to a wider (compared to the simple 2-dimensional aforementioned case) context according to Theorem \ref{thm0}.
 Observe that the latter constitutes a non-commutative analogue of the anisotropic case that is discussed in \cite{KazWojc}.
 Notice that another contribution to Ornstein non-inequalities (for the commutative case) can be also found in \cite{KazStolW}.

-The key ingredient to obtain the non-commutative version of Ornstein's non-inequality is a particular notion of continuity in rotation algebras (the quantum torus is a rotation algebra in the context of this article).
-This is a deep result of Haagerup and R\o{}rdam (cf. \cite{HaagRor}) which roughly says that there exists a set of generators of the rotation algebra (denoted by $\mathcal{A}_\theta$) such that the generators depend continuously on the rotation (denoted by $\theta$).
-Therefore, the key idea of our proof is to construct small perturbations of $\theta$ in order to get our estimates from the commutative case (i.e. $\theta=0$) that was examined by Kazaniecki and the second author in \cite{KazWojc}.
-In fact, this theory is strongly related to the theory of continuous fields.
-For more information on topics such as continuous fields, continuous bundles etc., apart from \cite{HaagRor}, we refer the reader to \cite[Chapitre II]{Dixmier_fr}, \cite[Chapter 10]{Dixmier_en}, \cite{KirchWass} and \cite{Rieffel_cont}.
+The key ingredient to obtain the non-commutative version of Ornstein's non-inequality is an elementary continuity property of the non-commutative $L^1$-norm of trigonometric polynomial sections of the rotation algebras, whose Fourier coefficients depend continuously on the deformation parameter $\theta$ (see Lemma \ref{lem0}).
+Therefore, the key idea of our proof is to construct small perturbations of $\theta$ in order to get our estimates from the commutative case (i.e. $\theta=0$), that was examined by Kazaniecki and the second author in \cite{KazWojc}.